Documentation Index

 Step 5: Upload Poolside models

-The final step uploads Poolside models to the S3-compatible storage used by the deployment.
+This step uploads Poolside models to the S3-compatible storage used by the deployment.
 The05-poolside-model-upload directory contains a Terraform module that creates a Kubernetes job to sync model files from a local host directory into the poolside-models S3 bucket.

 -